George Arundale: Career

 Following his wedding, he deemed it best to reside outside Chennai for a few years and accepted an offer from the Maharaja of Indore in central India to serve as the Commissioner of Education of that state.
 One of his initiatives in Indore was to open a museum known as Navaratna Mandir which contained the biographies and memorabilia of great people from around the world to serve as an inspiration for young students.
 This became the precursor to the Central Museum in Indore.

 He continued to devote much of his time to the activities of the Theosophical Society.
 In 1924, his aunt died in Adyar and he inherited a considerable fortune.
 In 1926, he became bishop of the Liberal Catholic Church, a theosophical body with no connection to Roman Catholicism.
 The same year, he was appointed General Secretary of the Theosophical Society in Australia and moved there with his wife.
 One of their co-passengers on the voyage to Australia was the ballet dancer Anna Pavlova, who quickly became a friend of the Arundales.
 When Rukmini expressed admiration for Pavlova's art and the desire to learn from her, the latter advised her to look instead to the classical traditions of India and work towards their revival.
 Rukmini took her advice to heart and later became the doyenne of the revival of Bharatanatyam in India.

 In 1934, George Arundale became president of the Theosophical Society Adyar.
 The same year, he founded the Besant Memorial School within the Society's campus.
 He later prevailed on Maria Montessori to come and take charge of the school.
 Montessori came to Adyar in 1939 and worked as a teacher at this school for three years, influencing the institution greatly.

 In 1936, the Arundales founded Kalakshetra, a now venerable institution devoted to researching and teaching Indian classical dance.
 Until 1948, Kalakshetra was located within the sprawling campus of the Theosophical Society at Adyar.

-Arundale became a Freemason in 1902 and remained one to the end of his days.
-He was also a member of Le Droit Humain, and worked for the World Federation of Young Theosophists.
+Arundale became a Freemason in 1902 as a member of what is now called Le Droit Humain and remained one to the end of his days.
+He also worked for the World Federation of Young Theosophists.
 In the last decade of his life, he wrote several books and monographs regarding Theosophy.
 He died peacefully in 1945 at his residence in Adyar.